-The Met Council has a unique role as a planning agency, not as a regulator or utility.
+The Met Council has a unique role as a planning agency, not as a regulator or water supplier.

-The Twin Cities seven-county metropolitan area is home to more than half of Minnesota’s population (3 million).
-Securing residents’ safe and plentiful water — while protecting the region’s diverse water resources — requires coordinated, interdisciplinary and ongoing effort.
+The seven-county metro area is home to more than half (3.1 million) of Minnesota’s population.
+Securing residents’ safe and plentiful water — while protecting the region’s diverse water resources — requires coordinated, interdisciplinary, and ongoing effort.

-Adequate water supplies are essential for our region’s growth, livability and prosperity.
-Population growth and expanding development are increasing demands on our water supplies in the region.
+Adequate water supplies are essential for our region’s growth, livability, and prosperity.
+Population growth and expanding development are increasing demand on our water supplies in the region.
 Coordinated planning by local communities, the Met Council, and state partners will help meet our future water supply needs.

 The role of the Metropolitan Council

-The mission of the Metropolitan Council Environmental Services division is to provide wastewater services and integrated planning to ensure sustainable water quality and water supply for the region.
+The mission of our Environmental Services division is to provide wastewater services and integrated planning to ensure sustainable water quality and water supply for the region.

-The role of the Metropolitan Council in water supply planning is to:
+Our role in water supply planning is to:

 - Work with regional partners to develop a regional plan